dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 	- See if you can sniff the packets and decrypt the hash blocks (or whatever cipher is being used by Viber say for example in a transmitted packet/message | concatenate all the packets sent to resemble the full message, gather them all, and then try brute fuck the shit out of it)
 		- Perhaps also see if there are any differences in software versions (of say Viber etc) in different OS builds (as they're constructed differently - however the encryption algo's would still be the same)
 - Find all references to PATH and change them to CWD (CurrentWorkingDirectory) where relevant
+	- Perhaps decide whether to do this or not because sometimes path can be a reference to a pwd command (or the current working directory and so on)

 - Go through all the TODO's and TAKEAWAY's from each class
-- **Go through each main subject and the content covered in teh notes and expand on them in respective sections of this vault**
+- **Go through each main subject and the content covered in the notes and expand on them in respective sections of this vault**
 - **Rationalise/rationalize/organise! each topic/content in this vault**
 - READ THROUGH THE HTB WRITEUP's
 	- Again, and then again